"Integrated Model" - iubenda

 Configurable elements

-The Utiq consent text contains configurable element “Data Controller”.
+The Utiq consent text contains configurable elements.

-You will need to populate dedicated configurable elements with your details: Data Controller’s name and legal form → the legal entity that owns the website as mentioned on the website’s Privacy Policy page
+[DATA CONTROLLER]: Data Controller’s name and legal form → the legal entity that owns the website as mentioned on the website’s Privacy Policy page

 Clickable elements